cnlohr/ch32v003fun/examples/dma_spi/README.md

 # DMA SPI TX example
 This example can be used as a baseline for implementing SPI using DMA.
-It uses a basic finite state machine to control the CS line, where it is set by the user before initiating a transfer and then cleared by the DMA ISR when the transfer is complete.
-Due to the DMA flagging Transfer Complete before the SPI has clocked out the last byte, I have implemented some code to check for the BSY (busy) flag before clearing the CS line.
+It uses a basic finite state machine to control the CS line, where it is set by the user before initiating a transfer and then cleared by the DMA ISR.
+Due to the DMA flagging Transfer Complete before the SPI has clocked out the last byte, I have implemented some code to check for the BSY (busy) flag on SPI to clear before subsequently clearing the CS line.

 ![Screenshot_20240718_232950](https://github.com/user-attachments/assets/67d0bbe0-f40c-4aeb-bf76-60632292363a)